 Like Boiler Room, Cercle started inside an apartment when founder, Derek Barbolla, live-streamed his friend’s DJ set in his living room.
-The live stream was done just for fun, but it didn’t last long because of the most common thing that can happen to disrupt a bunch of people having fun in an apartment – the neighbours.
+The live stream was done just for fun, but it didn’t last long because of the most common thing that can happen to disrupt a bunch of people having fun in an apartment – the neighbors.

 That is when Derek Barbolla decided to take his party outdoors, and Cercle came to life.
 Starting with live streaming artists’ sets from nightclubs, he has now taken Cercle to Hills, Mountains, Salt Pans, Hot Air Balloons, Forts, Palaces, The Pyramids of Giza, isolated islands, and every landscape that goes beyond human expectation.
 By doing this, Cercle has redefined the live music experience in just under 5 years since its inception.